-St. Leonard’s Home provides residential and community services to young persons between the ages of 12 to 17 years old Males who are in conflict with the law under the Youth Criminal Justice Act
+St. Leonard’s Home provides residential and community services to males between the ages of 12 to 17 years old who are in conflict with the law under the Youth Criminal Justice Act.

-St. Leonard’s Home of Trenton was established in 1976.
-The Home was operated as a parent model home until the early 1980’s, serving as a half way home for federal offenders.
-The home than was switched and was operated under the direction of a Board of Directors, Director and Program Staff.
-In 1986, the Board of Directors was approached by the Ministry of Correctional Services, Province of Ontario to open a Young Offender Facility for 16 to 18 year old male offenders.
+St. Leonard’s Home of Trenton (SLHT) was established in 1976.
+The Home was operated as a parent model home until the early 1980’s, serving as a halfway home for federal offenders.
+The home was then switched and was operated under the direction of a Board of Directors, Director and Program Staff.
+In 1986, the Board of Directors was approached by the Province of Ontario Ministry of Correctional Services to open a Young Offender Facility for 16 to 18-year-old male offenders.
 The Board of Directors accepted the agreement and began to operate as a Young Offender Home.
-To date the Home provides the service to the Province housing up to 10 male young persons between the ages of 12 to 17 years who are custody or detention under the Youth Criminal Justice Act.
+To date, SLHT provides service to the Province by housing up to 10 male young persons between the ages of 12 to 17 years who are in custody or detention under the Youth Criminal Justice Act.

 St. Leonard’s Home of Trenton is concerned with improving the criminal justice system and works to reduce the effects of crime by assisting with the integration of young persons into the community.
-The home provides a home-like atmosphere that offers support and guidance they seek and require.
+SLHT provides a home-like atmosphere that offers the support and guidance they seek and require.

-The Home is funded 100% by the Ministry of Children and Youth Services of Ontario; the Home is also equipped to accommodate physically challenged youth for the Province of Ontario.
+The Home is 100% funded by the Ministry of Children and Youth Services of Ontario; it is also equipped to accommodate physically challenged youth for the Province of Ontario.

 Open Custody/ Detention Services:

-Youth custody and detention services supervise youth who have been ordered by the court to service time in custody and youth who have been detained pending further court appearances.
+Services and supervision are provided for youth in custody and detention who have been ordered by the court to serve time in custody, as well as youth who have been detained pending further court appearances.

 St. Leonard’s Home provides a safe, secure, healthy and supportive environment.
-Within this environment, a range of integrated, evidence based programs, on-site satellite school (Sec.
+Within this environment, a range of integrated, evidence-based programs, an on-site satellite school (Sec.
 23) and services to help address specific risks and needs of youth, thereby promoting positive outcomes for youth, families and the community.
-Ultimately, the primary goal is to ensure public safety and promote successful reintegration of youth back into their communities.
+Ultimately, the primary goal is to ensure public safety and promote the successful reintegration of youth back into their communities.

 - Provide a stable home-like atmosphere as a solid, dependable base to allow the development of a healthy self-concept.